 The form for preparing a proposal appears in the Eagle Scout Service Project Workbook, No. 512-927.
 Completing it will represent a reasonable time investment and an introductory learning experience, and also provide the information needed for approval.
 The candidate shall not be required to submit more than is described there, or more than is necessary to establish that a project can meet the above tests.

-It is important to be as considerate of an Eagle Scout candidate’s time as we expect him to be of ours.
-He is probably just as busy.
+It is important to be as considerate of an Eagle Scout candidate’s time as we expect him or her to be of ours.
+The Scout is probably just as busy.
 Every attempt should be made to complete the approval process in one meeting.
-Then he should be challenged to work on his planning action steps and to consider scheduling time with his Eagle Scout service project coach for progress reports and further guidance (see “Eagle Scout Service Project Coach,”184.108.40.206).
-It is advisable that one of these meetings with the coach be held after the Scout has done his planning and is ready to begin actual work on his project.
+Then the Scout should be challenged to work on planning action steps and to consider scheduling time with the assigned Eagle Scout service project coach for progress reports and further guidance (see “Eagle Scout Service Project Coach,”184.108.40.206).
+It is advisable that one of these meetings with the coach be held after the Scout has prepared the project plan and is ready to begin actual work on the project.

 Because it is virtually impossible to forecast every contingency, candidates must be allowed a level of flexibility in carrying out proposals and planning action steps.
 But essential elements of a proposal should not be changed without good reason.
-If this must occur, the Scout should consult his project coach or unit leader for advice.
-It is appropriate to strongly suggest he share substantive changes with the project beneficiary, and also with those involved in preapprovals.
+If this must occur, the Scout should consult the project coach or unit leader for advice.
+It is appropriate to strongly suggest the Scout share substantive changes with the project beneficiary, and also with those involved in preapprovals.

 If it appears changes will cause results to fall below what is required, then cautionary advice is in order.
 Except under extreme circumstances, it is not acceptable for unit, or council or district, approval to be withdrawn.
-If the young man decides to strike out on his own, this is his prerogative.
+If the Scout decides to strike out on their own, that is his or her prerogative.
 At some point, responsibility must take over.
 The board of review decides whether planning was sufficient and if the requirement was met.

 Using the workbook, No. 512-927, helps candidates avoid pitfalls.
 If properly used, it very nearly assures success.
 It shows approvals have been secured, lists important limitations, suggests questions for those approving the project, and includes outlines for the proposal and the more detailed project plan that should come next.